| Aragorn opened the door wearing

 at Eowyn.

-festival is over and come to some compromise with him.
-And, though
+once the festival is over, and come to some compromise with him.

-I would value your support in the matter, mellon nín, I
+And, though I would value your support in the matter, mellon

-she was my heart's own choice," he took her hand, "I
+night.
+And, though she was my heart's own choice,"he

 Aragorn nodded, but Legolas noticed that his jaw was still clenched.

-"Now, that matter is closed for the time being," Legolas
+"Now, that matter is closed for the time being," he

-continued, "for I have some bad news.
-Some time last night,
+continued, "for I have bad news.
+Some time last night, the

-the Mistress of the Ceremony was murdered.
-One of the serving
+Mistress of the Ceremony was murdered.
+One of the serving ellith

-ellith found her in the banqueting hall this morning.
-She had
+found her in the banqueting hall this morning.
+She had been strangled."

-he said, "she must have been killed whilst we were all, er,
+he murmured, "she must have been killed whilst we were allersleeping

 am sorry."
 He paused.
 "We must, of course, find her